GLOBAL MARKETS-Shares fall as Chinese data dims economic outlook

 By Jamie McGeever

-LONDON, Oct 13 World share prices fell on Tuesday, snapping their longest winning streak since February after Chinese trade data gave a further sign the world's economic growth engine is sputtering.
+LONDON, Oct 13 World share prices fell on Tuesday, snapping their longest winning streak since February after Chinese trade data gave a further sign the world's economic growth engine is sputtering and a big fall in oil prices triggered profit-taking.

 Chinese imports plunged 20 percent in September, casting doubt on the strength of domestic demand in the economy, while oil fell more than 5 percent overnight after a report that OPEC continued to boost production.

-Those factors overshadowed a bumper merger deal, which saw the world's largest brewer Anheuser-Busch InBev take over number two producer SABMiller in a cash and share package worth $104.4 billion.
+Those factors overshadowed a bumper corporate merger deal, which saw the world's largest brewer Anheuser-Busch InBev take over SABMiller in a cash and share package worth 68 billion pounds ($104.4 billion).

 Bond yields and emerging market currencies fell too, while dimming prospects of a U.S. interest rate hike this year pushed the dollar lower and lifted the euro above $1.14 for the first time in a month.